-- 1.44 Guardian: a person with authority for the care and custody of a recipient pursuant to an order of a court of competent jurisdiction with power listed in a court order. - 1.45 Health Care Workers (HCWs): include, but are not limited to: nurses, physicians, dentists and other dental workers, optometrists, podiatrists, chiropractors, laboratory and blood bank technologists and technicians, phlebotomists, dialysis personnel, paramedics, emergency medical technicians, medical examiners, morticians, housekeepers, laundry workers, residential care aides, activity training aides, child care workers and others whose work involves contact with patients, their blood or other bodily fluids, organs or corpses. - 1.46 Hematologist: a physician who specializes in blood disorders. - 1.47 HIV (Human Immunodeficiency Virus): the virus associated with and thought to be the causal agent for AIDS.
-This virus has also been named Human T-Lymphotropic Virus-III, Lymphadenopathy as Virus, and AIDS-associated retrovirus (ARV), although the most common usage is HIV. - 1.48 HIV Infection or HIV-Infected: the status of an individual who has tested positive for HIV, as evidenced by either a double positive enzyme-linked immunosorbent assay test, combined with a positive Western Blot Assay Test, or a positive result under an HIV test that is considered reliable by the Federal Centers for Disease Control and Prevention and is approved by the Department of Community Health. - 1.49 Human Immunodeficiency Virus Seropositivity (HIV:Ab+): the confirmed presence of specific antibodies against HIV in the blood of individuals who have been previously exposed to the virus.
+- 1.44 Health Care Workers (HCWs) include, but are not limited to: nurses, physicians, dentists and other dental workers, optometrists, podiatrists, chiropractors, laboratory and blood bank technologists and technicians, phlebotomists, dialysis personnel, paramedics, emergency medical technicians, medical examiners, morticians, housekeepers, laundry workers, residential care aides, activity training aides, child care workers and others whose work involves contact with patients, their blood or other bodily fluids, organs or corpses. - 1.45 Hematologist: A physician who specializes in blood disorders. - 1.46 HIV (Human Immunodeficiency Virus): The virus associated with and thought to be the causal agent for AIDS.
+This virus has also been named Human T-Lymphotropic Virus-III, Lymphadenopathy as Virus, and AIDS-associated retrovirus (ARV), although the most common usage is HIV. - 1.47 HIV Infection or HIV-Infected: The status of an individual who has tested positive for HIV, as evidenced by either a double positive enzyme-linked immunosorbent assay test, combined with a positive Western Blot Assay Test, or a positive result under an HIV test that is considered reliable by the Federal Centers for Disease Control and Prevention and is approved by the Department of Community Health. - 1.48 Human Immunodeficiency Virus Seropositivity (HIV:Ab+): The confirmed presence of specific antibodies against HIV in the blood of individuals who have been previously exposed to the virus.
 Confirmation requires two blood tests: an enzyme-linked immunosorbent assay (ELISA) which is a screening procedure and, if repeatedly positive, the more definitive Western Blot Test must also be positive.
-These are not singly specific tests for HIV but must be used as adjunct procedures along with other diagnostic criteria in the classification of persons with HIV. - 1.50 Immunization: the process of increasing an individual's immunity to a disease by use of a vaccine, antibody preparation or other substance.
+These are not singly specific tests for HIV but must be used as adjunct procedures along with other diagnostic criteria in the classification of persons with HIV. - 1.49 Immunization: The process of increasing an individual's immunity to a disease by use of a vaccine, antibody preparation or other substance. - 1.50 Inappropriate Sexual Act(s): Sexual contact between two recipients if the clinical team has determined that one or more cannot assent, between recipients if one or more is a minor or between a recipient and any other person if the recipient does not assent.

 Chapter Title Chapter # Subject #

 Recipient Rights RR 100

+Subject Title Adopted Last Revised Reviewed:

-Subject Title Definition of Terms Adopted 6/24/02 Last Revised 12/16/13; 12/10/14 Reviewed: 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14
+Definition of Terms 6/24/02 10/16/19 2/24/05; 2/26/07; 1/24/08; 7/27/09; 8/30/10; 9/26/11; 7/23/12; 12/16/13; 12/10/14; 12/14/16; 9/13/17; 9/19/18; 10/16/19